connie-feng/connie-feng.github.io/_posts/blog/2020-07-10-the-june-menstrual-cup-review.md

 After a couple of days of the sitting on the toilet + punch down combo, I was able to get it in while standing in the shower with a leg propped up, but it was much more difficult for me than while sitting on the toilet.

 All in all, this was probably the best period I've ever had.
 It almost felt like I was not on my period!
 I felt super clean, and no dried blood smell!!

+I guess I'm also excited about the freedom!
+For example, now I don't have to worry about if I would be able to attend a friend's water sports birthday party, if I'd be able to go to a lakehouse, if I would be able to go to the onsen when we stayed at a ryokan, etc. So happy I found this!
+2 cycles in, and I am a very happy customer.